coolkillercat/ToolFactory-review/README.md

     "base_url": "https://your_base_url_here"
 }
 ```
+Make sure you use `http://` or `https://` in the base url, otherwise it will fail in the validation.
-Then, you overwrite the tools
+After that, overwrite the tools
 ```shell
 python extractor\api_code_generator.py extractor\apidocs -o
 ```